 Methamphetamines are addictive and powerful stimulant drugs that increase activity in parts of the brain and central nervous system.
 Because it is so addictive, meth addiction treatment programs are a necessity for people wishing to reclaim their lives.

 There are two kinds of methamphetamines.
-There is a prescription medication called Desoxyn, that can be prescribed to treat ADHD and obesity, however, it is not very commonly used.
+There is a prescription medication called Desoxyn, that can be prescribed to treat ADHD and obesity, however, it’s not commonly used.
 Another form of methamphetamine is “meth” or “crystal meth”, which are illicit, synthetic forms of the drug that are widely abused today.
 Illicit “meth” and “crystal meth” are created in illegal laboratories and are fairly cheap to make.

-How Does Methamphetamine Affect the Brain?
+How Does Meth Affect the Brain?

 Dopamine is a feel-good neurotransmitter in the brain that is responsible for pleasure and satisfaction as part of the reward system.
 It boosts mood, motivation, attention, and helps to regulate learning, emotional responses, and movement.

 Methamphetamine stimulates the central nervous system.
 It also causes a rapid release of high levels of dopamine, in the reward centers of the brain, leaving the user craving more and more of the drug.

 People use methamphetamine in different ways.
 It can either be smoked, snorted, swallowed (in the form of a pill), or injected.
 The actual “high” part of methamphetamine use starts rapidly and fades rather quickly, so this causes repeated use of the drug.
 Often people will binge on methamphetamines and stay up for days at a time, not eating or sleeping.
 Users will then crash for long periods and then get up and repeat the same behavior.

 If you're ready to start your journey to recovery, we're here to help.

 Methamphetamine use has some of the same side effects as other stimulants.
 Here is a list of some the short-term effects: